openstack-archive/python-tempestconf/doc/source/user/usage.rst

 step **as a prerequisite**:

   * Source your OpenStack RC file containing the cloud credentials.
-Let's say you have a overcloud_rc file with the following content:
+Let's say you have an overcloud_rc file with the following content:

     .. code-block:: shell-session